wagtail/wagtail-live/docs/getting_started/tutorial.md

 Click on the `Live` button to display the page.

-Enter in the channel you created in the input source chosen and start posting.
+Enter the channel you created in the input source chosen and start posting.

 You should see your posts in the page momentarily!